-30 Offences of stirring up hatred
+3 Offences of stirring up hatred

-- (1) A person commits an offence if- - (a) the person- - (i) behaves in a threatening, abusive or insulting manner, or - (ii) communicates threatening, abusive or insulting material to another person, and
+- (1) A person commits an offence if- - (a) the person- - (i) behaves in a manner that a reasonable person would consider to be threatening, abusive or insulting, or - (ii) communicates to another person material that a reasonable person would consider to be threatening, abusive or insulting, and - (b) either- - (i) in doing so, the person intends to stir up hatred against a group of persons based on the group being defined by reference to race, colour, nationality (including citizenship), or ethnic or national origins, or

-(b) either-

-- (i) in doing so, the person intends to stir up hatred against a group of persons based on the group being defined by reference to race, colour, nationality (including citizenship), or ethnic or national origins, or - (ii) as a result, it is likely that hatred will be stirred up against such a group. - (2) A person commits an offence if- - (a) the person- - (i) behaves in a threatening or abusive manner, or - (ii) communicates threatening or abusive material to another person, and - (b) either- - (i) in doing so, the person intends to stir up hatred against a group of persons based on the group being defined by reference to a characteristic mentioned in subsection (3), or - (ii) as a result, it is likely that hatred will be stirred up against such a group. - (3) The characteristics are- - (a) age, - (b) disability, - (c) religion or, in the case of a social or cultural group, perceived religious affiliation, - (d) sexual orientation, - (e) transgender identity, - (f) variations in sex characteristics. - (4) It is a defence for a person charged with an offence under this section to show that the behaviour or the communication of the material was, in the particular circumstances, reasonable. - (5) For the purposes of subsection (4), it is shown that the behaviour or the communication of the material was, in the particular circumstances, reasonable if- - (a) evidence adduced is enough to raise an issue as to whether that is the case, and - (b) the prosecution does not prove beyond reasonable doubt that it is not the case. - (6) For the purposes of subsections (1)(a)(i) and (2)(a)(i), a person's behaviour- - (a) includes behaviour of any kind and, in particular, things that the person says, or otherwise communicates, as well as things that the person does, - (b) may consist of- - (i) a single act, or - (ii) a course of conduct. - (7) For the purposes of subsections (1)(a)(ii) and (2)(a)(ii), the ways in which a person may communicate material to another person are by- - (a) displaying, publishing or distributing the material, - (b) giving, sending, showing or playing the material to another person, - (c) making the material available to another person in any other way.
+- (ii) a reasonable person would consider the behaviour or the communication of the material to be likely to result in hatred being stirred up against such a group. - (2) A person commits an offence if - (a) the person- - (i) behaves in a manner that a reasonable person would consider to be threatening or abusive, or - (ii) communicates to another person material that a reasonable person would consider to be threatening or abusive, and - (b) in doing so, the person intends to stir up hatred against a group of persons based on the group being defined by reference to a characteristic mentioned in subsection (3). - (3) The characteristics are- - (a) age, - (b) disability, - (c) religion or, in the case of a social or cultural group, perceived religious affiliation, - (d) sexual orientation, - (e) transgender identity, - (f) variations in sex characteristics. - (4) It is a defence for a person charged with an offence under this section to show that the behaviour or the communication of the material was, in the particular circumstances, reasonable. - (5) For the purposes of subsection (4), it is shown that the behaviour or the communication of the material was, in the particular circumstances, reasonable if- - (a) evidence adduced is enough to raise an issue as to whether that is the case, and - (b) the prosecution does not prove beyond reasonable doubt that it is not the case. - (6) For the purposes of subsections (1)(a)(i) and (2)(a)(i), a person's behaviour- - (a) includes behaviour of any kind and, in particular, things that the person says, or otherwise communicates, as well as things that the person does, - (b) may consist of- - (i) a single act, or - (ii) a course of conduct. - (7) For the purposes of subsections (1)(a)(ii) and (2)(a)(ii), the ways in which a person may communicate material to another person are by- - (a) displaying, publishing or distributing the material, - (b) giving, sending, showing or playing the material to another person, - (c) making the material available to another person in any other way. - (8) A person who commits an offence under this section is liable- - (a) on summary conviction, to imprisonment for a term not exceeding 12 months or a fine not exceeding the statutory maximum (or both), or

-- (8) A person who commits an offence under this section is liable- - (a) on summary conviction, to imprisonment for a term not exceeding 12 months or a fine not exceeding the statutory maximum (or both), or - (b) on conviction on indictment, to imprisonment for a term not exceeding 7 years or a fine (or both).
+(b) on conviction on indictment, to imprisonment for a term not exceeding 7 years or a fine (or both).